ydanila/sharpen_imazen/README.md

 Sharpen was originally created by db40 [svn source here](https://source.db4o.com/db4o/trunk) in the format of an Eclipse plugin, but it has since been refactored to work from the command line and on build servers.

+For this moment supported all features up to Java 7 but with [some limitations](IMPLEMENTATION_LIMITATIONS.md).

 ### Building and testing sharpen itself

 1. Clone this repository
-2. Install Java 7 and maven.
-Java 6 and 8 aren’t supported.
+2. Install Java 8 and maven.
 3. Run ‘mvn clean test’ to test
 4. Run ‘mvn install ’ to generate .jar files in /src/target